Case Study 13 min read

 print(f"\nTotal unanswered across portfolio: {total_unanswered}")

 We ran this report every 30 minutes and routed alerts to the chatter team’s shared queue.
-The high-value sort was critical — when coverage was thin, we wanted chatters prioritizing fans with demonstrated spend history, not whoever happened to message first.
+The high-value sort was critical — when coverage was thin, chatters prioritized fans with demonstrated spend history, not whoever happened to message first.

 After two weeks, unanswered conversation time across the portfolio dropped from an average of 3.2 hours to 28 minutes.
-That change alone moved aggregate monthly revenue by roughly 8% — not because we did anything new, but because fans who message and don’t get a response for three hours often don’t come back.
+That change alone moved aggregate monthly revenue by roughly 8% — not because we did anything new, but because fans who message and do not get a response for three hours often do not come back.

 At 10 Creators: Revenue Tracking Becomes Impossible

 The spreadsheet broke at ten creators.
-Not metaphorically — the actual Google Sheet that we were using to track revenue broke.
+Not metaphorically — the actual Google Sheet broke.
 Formulas stopped referencing the right cells.
 People were editing simultaneously and overwriting each other.
 The “source of truth” was neither a source nor true.

 We needed a single pipeline that pulled live data from the API for every creator on a consistent schedule and stored it in a format we could query.
 No manual entry.
 No formula chains.
 Raw numbers from the source, transformed once, available to everyone.